joshb/joshb.github.io/articles/triangle_rasterization/index.md

 }
 ```

-    <p>As mentioned earlier, the tall edge's length in the y axis is the sum of the lengths in the y axis of the other two edges.
+As mentioned earlier, the tall edge's length in the y axis is the sum of the lengths in the y axis of the other two edges.
 Because the two short edges have different slopes, we take one short edge at a time to calculate the minimum/maximum x values of each span within the edge's boundaries.
-Let's now look at how we calculate the spans.</p>
+Let's now look at how we calculate the spans.

     <h2>Span Calculation</h2>

-    <p>Just like we have a class to represent edges, we have one to represent spans.
-Here's the definition:</p>
+Just like we have a class to represent edges, we have one to represent spans.
+Here's the definition:

 ```c++
 class Span